-More information is on our web site at www.ccontrols.com.
-This includes technical manuals, software drivers and utility programs that can test the product.
-When contacting one of our offices, just ask for Technical Support.
+More information can be found on our web site at www.ccontrols.com.
+Browse the Technical Support section of our site for a look at our on-line technical manuals, downloadable software drivers and utility programs that can test the product.
+When contacting us, just ask for technical support.